p2p/bitcoin-exchange/README.md

 * The exchange network is built with the bitcoin network as inspiration.
 * The network has a blockchain of orders that gets processed by miners willing to participate and get rewarded from the brokers with one bitcoin for each N orders that are forwarded in to the exchange.
+* Each block takes around 1 second.
-* Order matching is done once every block, and each block should take 10 seconds to complete.
+* Order matching is done once every block.
+* Order cancelling is delayed for 10 blocks to discourage market manipulation.
 * The order matching is deliberately slow to prevent High Frequency Trading algorithmis having advantage over the rest of the market.
 The orders are not executed as FIFO but in random order as a second protection against HFT.
 * Once the orders are matched it is up to the brokers to settle the traded assets.
 * Transaction history of executed orders will be saved in the blockchain as evidence if dispute would occur between brokers and clients